imagitama/phasmophobia-site/how-to-play/index.md

 # How to Play

 The objective of this game is to determine what kind of ghost is haunting the building.
-You do this by finding various forms of evidence and selecting them from your [Journal](#Journal).
+You do this by finding various forms of evidence and selecting them from your [Journal](#journal).

 Each player spawns into a ghost hunting van loaded with equipment, sensors, a monitor and an explanation of the ghost and optional objectives.

 Each player has 2 slots on their person to store items and 2 hands to carry items.

+## Starting

 When your team is ready, pick up the main door key on the desk and open the front door.
 This begins a 5 minute timer (called the "Setup Phase") which means the ghost is unlikely to hunt you (try and kill you) but is there.

+After the 5 minutes ends, the ghost gets more active.
+At a random point (or maybe if you anger it by using its name) the ghost will begin to enter [hunting mode](#hunting-mode).

+## Hunting mode

+When the ghost wants to try to kill you, it enters a hunting mode.
+Your flashlights will flicker and the house lights will flicker for approximately 8 seconds.
+The front door will lock for the duration of the hunt.

+After that, it will move through the house and if it is near you, could try and kill you!

+To evade this you can:

+- hide inside a closet or locker
+- hide inside a room and close the door
+- burn a smudge stick when the ghost is near you (can be purchased)

+When the lights stop flickering then the hunt is over.

 ## Van